renpy/renpy/sphinx/source/language_basics.rst

 ::

-   "This statement, and the if statement that follows, is part of a block."
+    "This statement, and the if statement that follows, are part of a block."

     if True:

         "But this statement is part of a new block."

         "This is also part of that new block."

     "This is part of the first block, again."

 .. _elements-of-statements: